 Vov.
 Store 2.
-Notional suppliculum Coornanty w Primary y stage 2 - Ye - w Primary to by stage 2 - Yea - Key Stage 2 - National curriculum Geography content Pupils should be taught to: Kapow Primary's Geography strands What is life like in the Alps?
-Why do oceans matter?
+Notional curriculum Coorrenby Kapow Primary topics Key stage 2 - Year 5/6 Cycle A Kapow Primary topics Key stage 2 - Year 5/6 Cycle B Key Stage 2 - National curriculum Geography content Pupils should be taught to: Kapow Primary's Geography strands What is life like in the Alps?
 Would you like to live in the desert?
+Where does our energy come from?
 Why does population change?
-Where does our energy come from?
-Can I carry out an independent fieldwork enquiry? describe and understand key aspects of: physical geography, including: climate zones, biomes and vegetation belts, rivers, mountains, volcanoes and earthquakes, and the water cycle Human and physical V V ~ describe and understand key aspects of: human geography, including: types of settlement and land use, economic activity including trade links, and the distribution of natural resources including energy, food, minerals and water Human and physical ~ V V V ~ ~ use maps, atlases, globes and digital/computer mapping to locate countries and describe features studied Geographical skills & fieldwork ~ V ~ V ~ ~ use the eight points of a compass, four and six-figure grid references, symbols and key (including the use of Ordnance Survey maps) to build their knowledge of the United Kingdom and the wider world Geographical skills & fieldwork ~ ~ ~ ~ use fieldwork to observe, measure, record and present the human and physical features in the local area using a range of methods, including sketch maps, plans and graphs, and digital technologies.
-Geographical skills & fieldwork ~ V V ~ ~
+Why do oceans matter?
+Can I carry out an independent fieldwork enquiry? describe and understand key aspects of: physical geography, including: climate zones, biomes and vegetation belts, rivers, mountains, volcanoes and earthquakes, and the water cycle Human and physical ~ V V describe and understand key aspects of: human geography, including: types of settlement and land use, economic activity including trade links, and the distribution of natural resources including energy, food, minerals and water Human and physical ~ V ~ V ~ ~ use maps, atlases, globes and digital/computer mapping to locate countries and describe features studied Geographical skills & fieldwork ~ ~ ~ ~ ~ V use the eight points of a compass, four and six-figure grid references, symbols and key (including the use of Ordnance Survey maps) to build their knowledge of the United Kingdom and the wider world Geographical skills & fieldwork ~ V ~ ~ use fieldwork to observe, measure, record and present the human and physical features in the local area using a range of methods, including sketch maps, plans and graphs, and digital technologies.
+Geographical skills & fieldwork ~ ~ ~ ~ •